AbsoluteStratos/VRC_Graffiti/README.md

 6. Set the source of the parent constraint on the game object `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder` to the body part you want on your avatar (for hand use the wrist target).
 7. Adjust the location/rotation/scale of the game object `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder/VRCSprayCanModel` in a way that makes sense for your avatar (make sure the can is facing the right way).
 8. *Disable* `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder` once your done.
-9. Update the following avatar properties:
+9. If you already have your avatar set up with custom expressions you should probably be using [VRLabs Avatar Manager](https://github.com/VRLabs/Avatars-3.0-Manager) to help with this step.
+Update / Append the following avatar properties:
-    * Expression menu with `Assets/VRC_Graffiti/VRC_Graffiti_Menu.asset`
+    * Add expression sub-menu with `Assets/VRC_Graffiti/VRC_Graffiti_Menu.asset`
-    * Expression parameters with `Assets/VRC_Graffiti/VRC_Graffiti_Parameters.asset`
+    * Update expression parameters with `Assets/VRC_Graffiti/VRC_Graffiti_Parameters.asset`
-    * FX graph with `Assets/VRC_Graffiti/VRC_Graffiti_Controller.asset`
+    * Update FX graph with `Assets/VRC_Graffiti/VRC_Graffiti_Controller.asset`

-If you already have some custom controls / animations, adjust the last step accordingly (e.g. add the `VRC_Graffiti_Menu` as a sub-menu to your existing expression menu).
-You should probably be using VRLabs Avatar Manager.
-I'm assuming you know what you're doing at this point.

 ## Controls
 <div align="center">